shearer12345/talkGamesComputingProgrammeLevel1Welcome/talk.md

 1. The two sides of the room will race each other to sort themselves (physically) into a specific order (next slide)
   - there will be a sequence of sort constraints, the first is most important, the later ones being use for ambiguous cases
-2. When your team things you are in order, your team will shout out "SORTED!"
+2. When you think your team is in order, sit down.
+When your whole team is sitting then jointly shout out **"SORTED!"**
 3. We'll then confirm your order.
+  - If sorted correctly you win
-If you're not sorted correctly the other team will win.
+  - If not, the other team will win
-4. The winning team will WIN!